 How About the Workplace Layout?

-Still, every layout has its drawbacks, and Traction leverages choice to offset these.
+Still, every layout has its drawbacks, and Traction on Demand leverages choice to offset these.

 “While there are clear productivity gains from open concept layouts, there are also some productivity costs,” says Åsa .
 “You need to develop your own strategies for managing noise and distractions at times, which is why headphones, dedicated quiet office and meeting space as well as SaaS days (working remotely from home) help balance out the impact.”